humfricz/mpesa-php/README.md

 		$Occasion
 		);

+### Process Responses
-To get responses, just call the response class at your endpoints.
-This utility class will handle responses from Safaricom MPESA and return the parameters as its properties.
+This utility class will handle responses from Safaricom MPESA sent to your endpoints and return the parameters as its properties.
+Just use this code at your endpoint, where `$type` is the kind of request for whose response to listen for.

 	$response = new \Safaricom\Response($type);

-Where $type is the kind of request for whose response to listen for.
-Your `$response` object will hold all the parameters, which you can retrieve like so:
+Your `$response` object will hold, as properties, all the parameters, which you can retrieve like so:

 	$amount = $response -> Amount;
 	$phone = $response -> Phone;

-You can get all other response parameters/information as above.

 ### Validating/Confirming Transactions
 	$response = new \Safaricom\Response('validation');